ShunSakurai/password_generator/README.md

 ## Basic idea
 - Prepare a string containing the following characters
 - Choose characters randomly from the string below
-- If "num" checkbutton is on, and the "length" is 2 and over, the password contains at least one numeral character
+- If "num" checkbutton is on, and the "length" is 2 and over, the password contains at least one numerical character
 - **No character is duplicated in one password**, unless the password is longer than the length of the string.
 This can be less secure, but I prefer the passwords look this way

 > string = [chr(c) for c in range(33, 127)]